Who are cyber criminals and how to avoid the attack. Key-rules from MacKeeper specialists

 Make sure the web address starts with the prefix https://.
 If aren't there, then the network isn't secure and you shouldn't enter any data you wouldn't want made public.

 Do not login into your important accounts on public computers.

 Sometimes we have no choice, but if it possible try to use your smartphone to login your important account, or if it necessary to do on Mac, make sure you completely wipe the browser's history when you're finished.

 Back up your important files and value information.

 If your computer or hurd drive will be hacked or stolen your information will be safe.
 Use cloud storage or portable hard drive.
 Read about macOS backup options.

-See more information about security features of MK here.
+See more information about security features of MacKeeper here.